cryptopunksnotdead/cryptopunks/cryptopunks/README.md

 Step 0 -  Download the True Official Genuine CryptoPunks™ composite image

-One time / first time only - Download the True Official Genuine CryptoPunks™ composite housing all 10 000 CryptoPunks in a single 2400×2400 image (~830 kb) for free.
+One time / first time only - Download the True Official Genuine Matt & John's® Punks composite housing all 10 000 Punks in a single 2400×2400 image (~830 kb) for free.
 See [`punks.png` »](https://github.com/larvalabs/cryptopunks/blob/master/punks.png)